 7. Let the Kids Play at Santa’s Playground

 Do you remember Santa’s Village in Lake Arrowhead?
-Well, some of the whimsical playhouses and other displays now live at The Flower Fields.
+Well, some whimsical playhouses and other displays now live at The Flower Fields.

 The Flower Fields is already one of my favorite things to do in San Diego with kids and, of course, in Carlsbad with kids.

-Dates for both events vary throughout the season, so head over to the calendar and book the time and date that works for you
+Tickets to the class include admission to the Flower Fields, and you need to take your own yoga mat.
+Class dates vary throughout the season, so head over to the calendar and book the time and date that works for you.

 10. Improve Your Green Thumb at the Demonstration Garden